haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/download-haddock3.md

 pip install -e '.[dev,docs]'
 ```

-Complete guide on how to setup an adequate development environement can be found here: [DEVELOPMENT.md](https://github.com/haddocking/haddock3/blob/main/DEVELOPMENT.md)
+A complete guide on how to setup an adequate development environment can be found here: [DEVELOPMENT.md](https://github.com/haddocking/haddock3/blob/main/DEVELOPMENT.md)